 You will be asked about your symptoms, the length of your pregnancy, and when you first noticed a change in your condition.
 The doctor will perform physical and pelvic exams.

 After miscarriage, tests may include:

-To help you deal with your loss, the doctor can refer you to a mental health therapist.
+To help you deal with your loss, the doctor may refer you to a counselor.
 You may also benefit from participating in a support group .

 Before you start to plan your next pregnancy consider the following regarding your health:

 If a specific cause of the miscarriage was found, certain treatments may help prevent future miscarriages.
 Treatments may include:

 The Society of Obstetricians and Gynaecologists of Canada

 Women's Health Matters